Eclectus: Taxonomy

-Prior to 2023, all species were classified as either the eclectus parrot (E. roratus) or the oceanic eclectus (E. infectus), which was not recognized by the IOC prior to 2023.
+Prior to 2023, all extant forms were classified as a single species, the eclectus parrot (E. roratus).
 The eclectus parrot was split into four species by the IOC in 2023; this had previously been done by the IUCN and BirdLife International.
 The oceanic eclectus is thought to be from the Late Pleistocene to the Holocene Epoch, and was found in Vanuatu, Fiji, and on the Tonga Archipelago.
 It became extinct around 3,000 years ago as a result of human settlement in these areas during that time.